What has MCCID achieved during its existence?

 Deaf student won a gold medal during Deaf Awareness Week Celebration

-Marinela Veras won the gold medal in History contest during the Deaf Awareness Week celebration hosted by the City of Mandaluyong.
+Marinela Veras won the gold medal in the History contest during the Deaf Awareness Week celebration hosted by the City of Mandaluyong.

 MCCID Students Participated in Regional Paralympics 1998